robstewart57/rdf4h/docs/index.md

 {% highlight haskell %}
 data family RDF a

--- function provided a hash based adjacency map. foo :: RDF HashS -> [Triple] foo rdfGraph = ...
+-- function provided a hash based adjacency map RDF graph. foo :: RDF AdjHashMap -> [Triple] foo rdfGraph = ...

--- function provided graph mapping (S,P) to O. bar :: RDF SP -> Bool bar rdfGraph = ...
+-- function provided a (s,p,o) triples based RDF graph. bar :: RDF TList -> Bool bar rdfGraph = ...
 {% endhighlight %}

  Those implementations
 differ in their in-memory representation of RDF graphs.

-* `RDF HashS` is an adjacency map with each subject mapping to a mapping from a predicate node to to the adjacent nodes via that predicate.
+* `RDF AdjHashMap` is an adjacency map with each subject mapping to a mapping from a predicate node to to the adjacent nodes via that predicate.

-* `RDF SP` mapping (S,P) pairs to O, backed by `Data.Map`.

-* `RDF TList` is a simple representation that represents triples as Haskell lists.
+* `RDF TList` is a simple representation that represents (s,p,o) triples as Haskell lists.

 These data family instance represent application specific tradeoffs in terms of space and runtime performance.
 See